 You may have heard that zinc is important in warding off colds—and in fact, this mineral plays a role in regulating the body's immune system.
 But it can be hard to get it naturally if you're a vegetarian.
 "Since zinc is found in limited amounts in plant-based foods, and zinc absorption from plant-based foods is reduced, a deficiency can occur," says Erin Palinski-Wade, RD, author of Belly Fat Diet For Dummies.
 "A zinc deficiency may lead to an impaired immune system, slow wound healing, hair loss, diarrhea, and loss of appetite."
 Try food sources such as whole-grain breads, leafy greens and root vegetables, dried beans, peas, and nuts, although you may still need a supplement or multivitamin to get your daily dose of 8 mg (for women) or 11 mg (for men).
 But be careful—you don't want to overdo it on zinc because too much can lead to nausea and vomiting, so ask your doctor before starting.
 When choosing a zinc supplement, "look for brands that are USP-certified to ensure that the supplement meets purity and potency standards," Palinski-Wade says.

 According to the Academy of Nutrition and Dietetics, iron is the most common nutritional deficiency and the leading cause of anemia in the United States.
 The body absorbs two to three times more iron from animal sources than plant sources, so vegetarians can have a hard time getting the iron they need.
 "Iron has a very important role in transporting oxygen throughout our blood to maintain our energy levels," Hostler explains.
 Symptoms of an iron deficiency include fatigue, dizziness, headache, pale skin, weakness, and sometimes cravings for weird things, like ice and dirt.
-(Here are good sources of iron for vegetarians.)
 Vitamin C paired with iron sources can help increase absorption, so Hostler recommends meal options like bell pepper and bean salad, spinach salad with a lemon vinaigrette, or fortified cereal with berries.
 You may also need an iron supplement after consulting with your doctor.
 These iron-rich foods are great for vegetarians.

 Omega-3 fatty acids